amanraj0323/Student-Performance-Prediction/Predicting-Student-Performance-Using-Machine-Learning-main/README.md

 ## Usage

-1. Run the application: `python app.py`
+1. Run the application: `streamlit app.py`
-2. Access the web interface in your browser at `http://localhost:5000`
-3. Fill in the student information and submit the form to obtain the predicted math score.
+2. Fill in the student information and submit the form to obtain the predicted math score.

 ## Dataset